-The Pre-Engineering Program offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master of Civil, Environmental, Mechanical, Electrical, Computer, Biomedical, or Aerospace Engineering from Old Dominion University in five years.
-Students attend Virginia Wesleyan for four years and ODU for
+The Pre-Engineering Program offers students the opportunity to earn both a Bachelor of Science degree from Virginia Wesleyan University and a Master's degree in Mechanical Engineering from Old Dominion University.
+Students attend Virginia Wesleyan for four years and ODU for one year, but begin to take ODU engineering classes during their fourth year at Virginia Wesleyan.